Graphite drawing tools you need - Artist's Essentials

 Embossing-Tools.jpg

-Clay tools are extremely useful when it comes to drawing smaller tiny highlights.
-They come in very handy for embossing highlights in hair, skin, metals, etc; and they make your drawing process so much faster and in my experience, make drawings much less complex.
+Clay tools are extremely useful when it comes to drawing small highlights.
+They come in very handy for embossing highlights in hair, skin texture, metals, etc; and they make your drawing process much faster and in my experience, make drawings less complex.
 When I first discovered them, I was concerned if they’d make the highlights too harsh but once I really studied how to work with them, they reduced my work tremendously.
 Basically, I emboss the highlight areas that I do not want my pencil or powder touching and then when I go to draw over them, the highlight will stay clear for the most part and I don’t need to redo them later on.

 4. Kneaded eraser